COVID 19 changes – There have been no changes to Debt Agreements

 Considering a Debt Agreement (Part IX)

 Debt Agreements are complex and can have serious and far-reaching consequences.
 So it’s important that you have personal, tailored advice before you make any decisions.
 This page contains simple and general information only.
-If you’re considering a Debt Agreement, call us on 1800 007 007 for a discussion about your personal situation.
+If you’re considering a Debt Agreement, speak to a free financial counsellor on 1800 007 007 for a discussion about your personal situation.

 In general, you should only consider a Debt Agreement when the following applies: